 When organizing your Iceland holiday, it can be difficult to decide what to include.
-With such an abduance of activities, travel routes and points of interest, you may be wondering how you can you fit it all in!
+With such an abundance of activities, travel routes, and points of interest, you may be wondering how you can fit it all in!
 Well, if you’re visiting in summer, Iceland’s biggest season for tourism, here’s a little help.
 This is your guide to the best things to do in Iceland in August.

 The Best Things to do in Iceland in August

 August is arguably one of the best months to visit Iceland.
 With the summer solstice slightly behind, there’s not quite 24 hours of daylight, but still, plenty to work with.
-In August, the weather is usually as calm as it gets in Iceland, and fairly warm by local standards.
+August's weather is usually as calm as it gets in Iceland, and fairly warm by local standards.
 For that reason, it’s best to maximize your outdoor time with adventurous activities.